Is infrared-collinear safe information all you need for jet classification?: Learning physical scales

 In Fig.~\ref{fig:energies_angles}, we show the distributions of the opening angle $\theta_{12}$ between the first two leading subjets for both QCD and $Z$ jets for different values of the subjet radius $r$.
 Here, $\theta_{12}$ corresponds to the geometric distance in the $\eta$-$\phi$ plane, i.e. without rescaling by the jet radius $R$.
 The left column of Fig.~\ref{fig:energies_angles} shows the opening angles $\theta_{12}$ between the two leading hadrons, which corresponds to the subjet radius $r=0$.
 The middle column shows the $\theta_{12}$ distributions for $r$ values in the plateau region where the AUC of the JFNs matches the PFN result.
 The right column corresponds to higher $r$ values where the AUC has dropped significantly, see Fig.~\ref{fig:auc_ZvsQCD_pt300vs500vs1000} above.
 The top and bottom row correspond to two different jet $p_T$ intervals as indicated in the figure.
 We observe that for both QCD and $Z$ jets, the distributions are bounded from below by the chosen subjet radius, $\theta_{12}>r$, and the distributions vanish when the angle between the leading subjets reaches the jet radius $\theta_{12}\lesssim R=0.8$.
 Due to collinear QCD emissions, the distribution of the angle between the two leading hadrons peaks at $\theta_{12}\sim 0$.
 As the subjet radius is increased, it peaks close to the lower bound $\theta_{12}\sim r$.
-Eventually the $\theta_{12}$ distribution becomes broader for large values of $r$.
+Eventually, the $\theta_{12}$ distribution becomes broader for large values of $r$.
 Instead, both at hadron level and for $r$ values in the plateau region of the AUC, the $\theta_{12}$ distribution of $Z$-jets has a two-peak structure.
 The left peak is due to QCD emissions and it occurs at the same $\theta_{12}$ value as the single peak of QCD jets.
 The second peak occurs around the opening angle of the $Z$ decay products $\theta_{12}\sim\theta_Z$.
 The width of the peaks scales as $\sim 1/p_T$.
 When $r$ is chosen in the plateau region of the AUC in Fig.~\ref{fig:auc_ZvsQCD_pt300vs500vs1000}, the JFN performance agrees with the PFN result.
 In this region, the two-peak structure of the $Z$-jet $\theta_{12}$ distribution can be clearly identified.
 The two-prong structure of $Z$ jets is the most prominent feature that distinguishes the two jet samples and it is clearly resolved as long as $r$ is sufficiently small.
 In this region, we found that the JFN performance is the same as the IRC-unsafe PFN result.
-While the location of the $\theta_{12}\sim\theta_Z$ peak is fixed, the peak due to QCD emissions moves to larger $\theta_{12}$ as $r$ is increased.
-Eventually, the two peaks start to merge.
-This is illustrated in the right-most column of Fig.~\ref{fig:energies_angles}, which shows the $\theta_{12}$ distributions for $r$ values where the JFN performance is significantly below its maximal value.
-The two peaks of the $Z$ jets have merged into one peak and the distribution is very similar to QCD jets.
-In this case, the $Z$-decay products cannot be clearly resolved and the performance of the classifier deteriorates.
-At this scale, the classifier does not have access to the UV physics anymore and as such the performance for the $p_T=[1000,1100]$~GeV jets matches the performance for the $p_T=[500,550]$~GeV jets.
-By comparing the upper and lower row of Fig.~\ref{fig:energies_angles}, we observe that the location of the peaks is shifted to lower values for higher jet $p_T$.
-In addition, the width of the peaks is narrower $\sim 1/p_T$.
-This agrees with the observation that for higher jet $p_T$, the end of the AUC plateau in Fig.~\ref{fig:auc_ZvsQCD_pt300vs500vs1000} is reached for smaller $r$ values.